Guided Trips

 You can view a bird list from the 2023 Wise Birding trip, with photographs, on eBird here: https://ebird.org/tripreport/169139

-You can view a combined bird list from both of the 2024 trips (one Wise Birding, one West Coast Birdwatching) on eBird here: https://ebird.org/tripreport/292952
+You can view a bird list from the 2024 Wise Birding trip, with photographs, on eBird here: https://ebird.org/tripreport/286853